woeye/cv.woeye.net/README.md

 ## About
-This is my personal cirriculum vitae
+This is my personal curriculum vitae

 ## Technology Stack
 It was build on the incredible awesome [impress.js](http://bartaz.github.com/impress.js)